Seven Beauties

 Seven Beauties (Pasqualino Settebellezze, "Pasqualino Sevenbeauties") is a 1975 historical black comedy drama Italian film written and directed by Lina Wertmüller and starring Giancarlo Giannini, Fernando Rey, and Shirley Stoler.

-The film is about an Italian everyman who deserts the army during World War II, is captured by the Germans and sent to a prison camp, where he does anything he can to survive.
-Through flashbacks, we learn about his seven unattractive sisters, his accidental murder of one sister's lover, his imprisonment in an insane asylum—where he rapes a patient—and his volunteering to be a soldier to escape confinement.
+The film is about an Italian everyman who deserts the army during World War II and is captured by the Germans and sent to a prison camp, where he does anything he can to survive.
+Through flashbacks, we learn about his seven unattractive sisters, his accidental murder of one sister's lover, his imprisonment in an insane asylum, where he rapes a patient, and his volunteering to be a soldier to escape confinement.

 For her work on the film, Wertmüller became the first woman nominated for the Academy Award for Best Director.
 The film received three other Academy Award nominations, including one for Best Foreign Language Film.
-It also received a Golden Globe Award nomination for Best Foreign Film.
+It was also nominated for the Golden Globe Award for Best Foreign Film.

 The production design and costume design are by Wertmüller's husband, Enrico Job.